 This was a special day, and we felt honored to get a peek into the seals’ natural habitat.
 The tour is perfect for families but both my boys were tired by the end (not tired enough for a savvy pose, says Gabe!) and ready for the lunch we’d packed.

+Do you have tips for where to see elephant seals in the wild?
 Where have you seen animals in their natural habitat?
 Were precautions taken to respect their space and preserve their habitat?